Gustash/DbdPerkTool/docs/help.md

 Once you find this path, you can follow the steps below starting at step 4!

-## I installed my game through Epic Games, can I use this tool?
-Yes!
-You'll need to find your install location manually, though,for now.

-Most likely it's under Local Disk (eg C:\) > Program Files > Epic Games > Dead by Daylight.

-If not, it'll be under wherever else you have your Epic Launcher games installed.
-This differs from person to person, so we can't say for sure where you'll find it.

-Once you find this path, you can follow the steps below starting at step 4!

 ## I am getting an error asking me to set my install location via the Setting tab.
 What do I do?
 The tool needs to know where DBD is installed so that it can copy your custom icons to the correct place!
 This is usually auto-detected, but may not work properly depending on your specific machine setup.
 Here's how to set it manually: